 Take a moment and picture a wicker seat.
 Now, take another and picture a high-back chair draped in elegant fabric.
 Notice the difference?
 Considering the two, it is not just the fabric and design that changed as you visualized them but also the comfort level you attributed to each of them.
 The odds are that you would prefer the comfort of the high-back chair at dinner, given a choice.

 Besides comfort, the good fabric is equally an excellent way to add color and finesse to a room.
 This is why table linens are a mainstay in fine dining.
-Consider getting fresh napkins, tablecloths and where possible, invest in well-upholstered dining chairs.
+Consider getting fresh napkins, tablecloths and where possible, invest in well-upholstered dining chairs or even a cheap table runner with quality design and materials.
 Try and play around with fresh colors as well to liven up the room.
 You could use a color wheel to ensure you blend them right.

 Nothing beats walking into your favorite restaurant and catching a whiff of rich aromas in the air.
 However, there is a thin line between that and leaving a lunch meeting with your suit smelling of fried chicken.
 Overwhelming aromas can also make dining-in unbearable for expectant moms and other sensitive customers.